aosabook/500lines/dagoba/chapter.md

 It'd be nice if there was a more specific looping construct designed for this purpose.
 As it happens, the `reduce` function does exactly that: given a list and a function, it evaluates the function for each element of the list, while threading the accumulator through each evaluation pass.

-When written in this more functional style our queries are shorter and clearer:
+Written in this more functional style our queries are shorter and clearer:

 ```javascript
 parents  = (vertices) => E.reduce( (acc, [parent, child]) => vertices.includes(child)  ? acc.concat(parent) : acc , [] )